 Children and Youth Learn Love and Hope

 We welcome children and youth to our Religious Education community.
 In age-appropriate settings and classes, our program uses our Unitarian Universalist identity and heritage to build life skills, spiritual growth, and rich relationships.
 By giving our children and youth tools by which they can live ethically and spiritually, we hope to fulfill the promise of a compassionate life, one in which we are a part of the world and connect to everything and everyone in it.

 We offer Sunday morning programs, as well as fun activities for kids during the month and in the summertime.

 When are religious educations classes held?

-- We offer our religious education program during the 10:30 AM service, however childcare is available at both services.
+- We offer our religious education program from 10-11 AM on Sunday.